bigbio/quantms-utils/README.md

 ### Contributions and issues

 Contributions and issues are welcome.
-Please, open an issue or a pull request in the [GitHub repository](https://github.com/bigbio/pyquantms).
+Please, open an issue in the [GitHub repository](https://github.com/bigbio/quantms) or PR in the [GitHub repository](https://github.com/bigbio/pyquantms).